 Another short walk east and you’ll be in the Place du Panthéon – the square that houses the monument Panthéon.
 The Panthéon is open to all to visit and you can book a reservation online in advance to secure your spot.

-For those who appreciate aesthetics, the Neoclassical decor inside and outside of the building will certainly impress, and for history buffs there is no shortage of interesting facts about the monument.
+If you appreciate aesthetics, the Neoclassical decor inside and outside of the building will certainly impress, and for history buffs there is no shortage of interesting facts about the monument.

 Day 3: Explore the hilltop village of Montmartre